alkimer/CreditRiskAnalysisProject/Readme.md

 #### This API will orchestrate request back and forth with the REDIS message broker container and Postgres Container.

+ALL prediction requests will be stored in te postgres-db container , db CREDIT_RISK, table PREDICTIONS

 ## SAMPLE REQUEST TO GET A PREDICTION